 Any laboratory personnel working with or around biohazardous materials (biosafety levels 1, 2 and 3) must complete Biosafety Training in complyND.
 This is required initially and annually thereafter.

-In addition to the training required above, personnel working in a Biosafety Level 3 (BSL-3 ) lab, must complete additional BSL-3 training with RMS and hands on safety training provided by the BSL-3 Laboratory Manager.
+In addition to the training required above, personnel working in a Biosafety Level 3 (BSL-3 ) lab, must complete additional BSL-3 training and hands on safety training provided by the BSL-3 Laboratory Manager.
 Hands on training is required initially and annually thereafter.